sukumardhoni/reciflix-ionic/readme.md

 1. X : display style change for recipe card
-2. go all the way to generating apk for playstore, we will signup forthe android developer program in the morning Login and signup forms should be in a native application look and feel. font name can we use good font on ionic( like google font apis) http://forum.ionicframework.com/t/google-fonts/1206
+2. X : go all the way to generating apk for playstore, we will signup forthe android developer program in the morning Login and signup forms should be in a native application look and feel. font name can we use good font on ionic( like google font apis) http://forum.ionicframework.com/t/google-fonts/1206